 With snowy conditions and double digit below zero temps for most of my available weekends in February, I could feel winter slipping away and resigned myself that 2017 might not be my year.
 With the final days of winter approaching and another snowstorm dumping fresh powder on the mountains, I was sure that it wasn’t meant to be.
-As I watched the weather the week of March 13th, I saw a bluebird day on the horizon, I knew I was going to hike, but didn’t think anyone was willing to do Washington.
-Most had done it already and others hadn’t hiked in a few weeks and didn’t want a long day.
-In any case, I rallied my hiking crew to join me and convinced them to hike Monroe.
+As I watched the weather the week of March 13th, I saw a bluebird day on the horizon, I knew I was going to hike and I rallied my hiking crew to join me in the Presidentials.
+Because others in my crew weren’t interested in Washington, I convinced them to hike Monroe.
 At least I would get some decent training under my belt and enjoy a nice day above treeline.

-The lots were starting to fill up as we hit the trail at about 9am.
+The lots by the Cog Railway were starting to fill up as we hit the trail at about 9am.
 Snowshoes were essential after the fresh powder that had fallen earlier in the week and I was thankful for all of the folks who broke trail in the days before us.
-I purchased my MSR Revo Ascents last year, but this year was my first year really using them.
+I purchased my MSR Revo Ascents in 2016, but 2017 was my first year really using them.
 I love the televators and on a steep trail like the Ammo, they came in handy!

 On the way up the Ammonoosuc Ravine Trail, I noticed how light the winds were.
 The forecast that day was calling for winds to die in the afternoon and for skies to remain clear.
 We were making good time so I turned to my friend and said “If the winds are still this calm when we get to the hut, would you consider bagging Washington with me?”.
 She smiled and said that she would as long as she could get a text to her husband about the change in plans.
 She did and we convinced another in our party to join.